 § 8654.8.
-Eligibility for financial assistance; criteria for property owners, community organizations, and local governments
+Eligibility for financial assistance; criteria for property owners, community organizations, and local governments receive financial assistance under the wildfire mitigation program in accordance with this article.

 (a) The joint powers authority shall develop eligibility criteria for property owners, community organizations, and local governments who may